maragraziani/interpretAI_DigiPath/README.md

 You will work on the implementation of Gradient-weighted Class Activation Mapping (Grad-CAM) as an example of feature attribution.
 RCVs will be applied to generate complementary explanations in terms of clinically relevant measures such as nuclei area and appearance.

+The notebooks and instructions for this part are in the folder 2DCNNs.

 #### Part 2: Learning biologica-entities by cell graphs

 Learning at the biological-entity level: cell graph, graph neural networks & explainability